blewisio/depic/README.md

 * **Custom descriptions** - instead of using each module's own description, I've distilled the descriptions down to the parts that matter - no marketing or fluff.
 * **Greater breadth** - hqm is broken down into more sections than awesome-nodejs, covering more use cases *(coming soon)*

-## Contributions

-Know of a great emodule that isn't on the list?
-Submit a pull request!

 ## Directory

 * [algorithms](algorithms)